gradeawarrior/gurukula/README.md

 1. firefox (default)
 2. chrome
-3. safari
+3. safari [^1]
-2. headless
+2. headless [^2]

-_**NOTE*:** [SafariDriver](https://github.com/SeleniumHQ/selenium/wiki/SafariDriver) requires explicitly installing the plugin on Safari.
-Please see [SafariDriver](https://github.com/SeleniumHQ/selenium/wiki/SafariDriver) instructions on their website._
+[^1]: [SafariDriver](https://github.com/SeleniumHQ/selenium/wiki/SafariDriver) requires explicitly installing the plugin on Safari.
+Please see [SafariDriver](https://github.com/SeleniumHQ/selenium/wiki/SafariDriver) instructions on their website.

-_**NOTE\**:** There were issues encountered trying to use the HTMLUnit for headless browser testing, so it is not recommended that it be used right now.
-Please execute right now using only the default `firefox` browser type._
+[^2]: There were issues encountered trying to use the HTMLUnit for headless browser testing, so it is not recommended that it be used right now.
+Please execute using the other browser types.

 To execute a test against the `chrome` browser: